 Feeding your Malamute the best quality nutrition that you can afford is crucial to his health.
 High-quality kibbles will provide all the food his body needs and provide a well-balanced diet.
 It’s important to feed him a kibble specifically designed for large breeds.
 This is particularly important during puppyhood.
 Large breed puppy kibbles will control the rate at which his bones grow, decreasing the likelihood of hip dysplasia.

 Healthy omega fats are important for the breed.
 It will nourish his skin from the inside out, promoting a luscious coat.
 It also helps with brain and eye function, vitamins and mineral absorption, joint support, and overall wellness.
 Look for ingredients such as fish, meat meals, animal and plant oils, and flaxseed.
-More often than not, lower budget kibbles do not contain enough healthy omega fats.
+More often than not, lower-budget kibbles do not contain enough healthy omega fats.

 The Alaskan Malamute has a double coat that requires regular brushing.
 He is a moderate shedder throughout the year.
 Meaning that he will need two or three weekly brushing sessions to manage his jacket.
 A pin brush is the best tool for their coat.
 During the shedding seasons, leading up to summer and winter, he will need brushing every day.
 A deshedding tool like the Furminator will also help you to manage his sheer amount of fluff.

-Their teeth need to be brushed once a week with a doggy toothpaste to avoid periodontal diseases.
+Their teeth need to be brushed weekly with a doggy toothpaste to avoid periodontal diseases.
 Trim his nails as and when you can hear them tapping on the floor, and clean his ears once a week to prevent the build-up of bacteria.
 Despite being a big dog, he doesn’t drool that much.
 This is because his dewlaps turn inwards, which prevents them from freezing in Alaska.

 Breeders & Puppy Costs

 To find a good quality Alaskan Malamute breeder, you might have to travel.
 You should also expect to be placed on a waiting list.
 But this is a good thing!
 It means that the breeder is taking care and breeding with best practices.
 Be sure to meet them in person, including the puppies and their parents.
-Look for a clean environment and healthy pups, and be sure to ask for the health certificates we mentioned earlier.
+Look for a clean environment and healthy pups, and ask for the health certificates we mentioned earlier.

 The average price of a purebred puppy from a reputable breeder is around $1,500 and up.
 This is a reasonable price for a large breed puppy who has received all the treatment, love, and socialization he needs.
 The AKC list of Malamute breeders is a great place to start your search for a good quality breeder.

-Never work with a puppy mill or someone that doesn’t meet the standards of a good quality breeder.
-If they pressure you into a sale, ask for money before meeting the pup, meet you somewhere obscure like a parking lot, or cannot offer you health certificates, walk away!
+Never work with a puppy mill or someone who doesn’t meet the standards of a good quality breeder.
+If they pressure you into a sale, ask for money before meeting the pup, meet you somewhere obscure like a parking lot, or cannot offer health certificates, walk away!
 Not only will you likely receive an unhealthy pup, but they will have untold behavioral problems.

 Rescues & Shelters